Author has written 4 stories for Naruto, and Jak and Daxter.

 Characters that go either way for me; good or bad

 Albus Dumbledore: There is so much that he did wrong it is a flipping miracle there weren't more deaths in the beginning of the series.
-His wait and see approach in Chamber of Secrets should have resulted in the death of at least one student.
+His wait and see approach in CoS should have resulted in the death of at least one student.
 His unwillingness to tell Harry, who should be kept informed as he is the one that is Voldemort's target, anything is infuriating and in my opinion one of the main reasons Sirius died.
 Dumbledore also appears to be extremely used to being listened to.
 Main examples of this is at the end of year 4 where he practically demands that Fudge believe him and Harry about Voldemort's return, despite having next to zero evidence.
 A near fifteen year sprouting information that is known to the public and therefore easily accessed and one tattoo isn't good evidence.
 Dumbledore practically demanding Harry trust Snape without giving a good reason is another example.
 Snape verbally abuses Harry and blames him for everything; not exactly someone you would trust, no matter what anyone says.

 Severus Snape: This man is suppose to be a spy for the Order, yet there never seems to be any mention of any of Voldemort's plans being stopped based on information that Snape gave them.
 And the Gryffindor sword at the bottom of a frozen pond, are you serious?
 Harry is horrified in HBP when he learns Snape is teaching Defense, a subject that Harry is shown to like and even enjoy.
 From the get go, in Year 6, Snape immediately starts in on Harry "Fifty point from Gryffindor for lateness... another twenty for your Muggle attire...
 I suppose you wanted to make an entrance."
 I would have punched Snape in the face if he started in on me like that, especially after I just had my nose broken.

 The man is also shown to not belong in a teaching setting.
 One of the things that Harry finds fascinating is the Apothecary, only to later on state that the Potions lesson turned out to be the worst thing that had happened to him in his first week.
 If the teacher isn't any good, no matter how much you love the subject, you learn to dread it.
-And I speak from experience: growing up I had an interest in learning French and hated Math.
-However, the teacher that began teaching me french started off as if the class should already know the language and became easily irritated if we made too many mistakes.
+I speak from experience: growing up I had an interest in learning French and hated Math.
+However, the teacher that began teaching me French started off as if the class should already know the language and became easily irritated if we made too many mistakes.
 As a result I dreaded going to class and spend most of the class time, doing my best to ignore the teacher.
 The following year, I had zero interest in continuing the class, but was required to.
 I had a different teacher and her approach to teaching us the language was very different.
 She made learning fun, and allowed us to ask questions and didn't get mad when we made mistakes.
 In one year, I had a Math teacher who appeared to dislike me and in my eyes, made a point of trying to embarrass me in front of the class and ridiculed me for the smallest of mistakes.
 This, combined with my dislike of Math in general made me not only dread the class, but down right hate it.
 The following year, however, I had a teacher who made Math fun and my interest and willingness to learn increased and I enjoyed learning Math for a change.
 In fact, Math became my favorite class that year.
 The point of the story?
 No matter how much you might find a subject interesting, if the teacher is someone you do not want to be around, your interest in said subject does not survive.
 However, even if you dislike a subject, but the teacher is good and makes it fun and interesting, you will find yourself willing to learn and take an interest.

 And would it have killed him to keep his mouth shut when it came to Sirius?
 Harry himself states in HBP in chapter 8, "He had loathed Snape from their first encounter, but Snape had placed himself forever and irrevocably beyond the possibility of Harry's forgiveness by his attitude toward Sirius.
 Whatever Dumbledore said, Harry had had time to think over the summer, and had concluded that Snape's snide remarks to Sirius about remaining safely hidden while the rest of the Order of the Phoenix were off fighting Voldemort had probably been a powerful factor in Sirius rushing off to the Ministry that night that he had died.
 Harry clung to this notion, because it enabled him to blame Snape, which felt satisfying, and also because he knew that if anyone was not sorry that Sirius was dead, it was the man now striding next to him in the darkness."